 - Lacking necessary processes and systems

-On the flip side, with HR software systems able to automate tasks like payroll runs and time tracking, and external agencies able to take on outsourced needs like recruiting, a dedicated HR employee may not be needed until you have well over 200 employees.
+This is often why small businesses operate without an HR team, as well.
+Plus, HR software systems automate tasks such as payroll runs and time tracking, while external agencies can handle outsourced needs like recruiting.
+Sometimes, small businesses may not need a dedicated HR employee until they have well over 200 employees.

-1. Hire an HR assistant.
-In this scenario, you become the head of HR to handle strategic needs, such as employee relations and performance management.
-The newly hired HR assistant handles administrative tasks like managing the HRIS, filing paperwork and posting job ads.
+- Hire an HR assistant: In this scenario, you become the head of HR strategy, handling responsibilities like employee relations and performance management.
+The newly hired HR assistant handles administrative tasks like managing the HRIS, filing paperwork, and posting job ads.

 When room opens up for your third employee, hire an assistant or a recruiter, depending on your remaining need.

-“You can outsource that and look for outside programs, but if that’s something the company knows it wants to develop and provide to employees on an ongoing basis, I’d say over-resource and make sure either the senior-most person or the second person you’re bringing on really has the skills and ability to do that work with the leadership team,” Kiner says.
+“You can outsource that and look for outside programs.
+But, if that’s something the company knows it wants to develop and provide to employees on an ongoing basis, I’d say over-resource.
+Make sure either the senior-most person or the second person you’re bringing on really has the skills and ability to do that work with the leadership team.”

-As your company grows, so will your HR department.
-When this happens, you can start hiring more specialists to own specific HR functions that will become more complicated with size.
+As you grow your HR department, you should hire specialists to own specific HR functions such as benefits or employee relations, because these functions will become more complicated with size.

-Once you have compensation covered, your needs may vary by industry.
+Once you have compensation covered, your needs will likely vary by industry.
 Here is an example of what a six person HR department might look like:

-• HR Director: Handles the strategic vision of the department and approves all high-level decisions while handling communications with C-suite.
+HR director: Handles the strategic vision of the human resource department and approves all high-level decisions while handling communications with C-suite.

-• Compensation Manager: Develops competitive pay and compensation structures within predetermined budgets, manages core HR software systems and ensures error-free payroll runs and benefits administration.
+Compensation manager: Develops competitive pay and compensation structures within predetermined budgets, manages core HR software systems and ensures error-free payroll runs and employee benefits administration.

 Underneath your five managers above, you may have many assistants and specialists.
 You could also have a co-HR director by your side, or decide to break up the workload by office location or country.

-It’s your department, and you should structure it in whatever way you think will generate the best results that align with organizational goals.
-Here are a couple of final best practices to keep in mind as you grow your HR department:
+Here are a couple of final best practices to keep in mind as your HR department evolves:

-• Don’t shove square pegs in round roles.
+- Don’t shove square pegs in round roles.
 It’s tempting to take the people you have and retrofit them to your needs, but if someone isn’t a great fit for a new role, don’t force it.
-Kiner sees companies try to turn their recruiter into the head of HR all the time, and it usually ends disastrously.

-• Invest in software early.
-With the rise of HR platforms aimed at even the tiniest start-ups, there are now a number of affordable options to help businesses automate necessary tasks like tracking clock-ins and running payroll—saving money on hiring costs and lightening the overall workload.
+- Invest in software early.
+HR platforms can be used by even the tiniest start-ups, as there are numerous affordable options.
+These solutions help businesses automate necessary tasks like tracking clock-ins and running payroll—saving money on hiring costs and lightening the overall workload.
 Rosen recommends companies start looking at software solutions around the 35 employee mark.